Quantumke/html-framework-writeup/README.md

 Foundation, amongst all of the responsive front-end frameworks out there, is the only framework professionally supported by an organization (ZURB), which also uses the framework every day for clients ranging from small startups to huge enterprises.
 Foundation has been tried and tested for years.
 It's gone through five major iterations and many point releases to ensure it works everywhere, and we’ll keep improving it
 ##Browser Comatibility
 ![alt text](compatibility.png "browser compatible")
+##Features of foundation
+###Grid
+The foundation grid works on almost any device and has support for nesting, source ordering, offsets and device presentation.